 Advanced Standing and Enrolment Procedure for Outbound Students

-(35) Applicants must complete a Permission to Enrol Elsewhere (PTEE) Form to apply for Advanced Standing (in accordance with the Advanced Standing Policy and Procedures) for the units they intend to study at their Host Institution and ensure that their Advanced Standing is approved in writing by UNE before they depart Australia.
+(35) Applicants must complete a Permission to Enrol Elsewhere (PTEE) Form to apply for Advanced Standing (in accordance with the Admission, Credit and Enrolment Guidelines) for the units they intend to study at their Host Institution and ensure that their Advanced Standing is approved in writing by UNE before they depart Australia.

 (36) Students who change their enrolment on arrival at their Host Institution must complete a new Permission to Enrol Elsewhere (PTEE) Form.
 There is no guarantee that UNE will approve and grant Advanced Standing for a change in enrolment.